Science education in England: Up to 1800

 Gillard (2011) gives a documented account of science curriculum and education during this period.
 According to his work, the teaching of science in England dates back to at least Anglo-Saxon times.
 Gillard explains that the first schools in England (that are known of) were created by St Augustine when he brought Christianity to England around the end of the sixth century—there were almost certainly schools in Roman Britain before St Augustine, but they did not survive after the Romans left.
 It is thought the first grammar school was established at Canterbury in 598 during the reign of King Ethelbert.
-Gillard also mentions Bede's Ecclesiastical History, here science (in the form of astronomy) was already part of the curriculum in the early schools of the 600s.
+Gillard also mentions that in Bede's Ecclesiastical History, science (in the form of astronomy) was already part of the curriculum in the early schools of the 600s.
 As the founding of grammar schools spread from south to north of England, science education spread with it.
-Science as it is known today developed from two spheres of knowledge: natural philosophy and natural history.
+Science, as it is known today, developed from two spheres of knowledge: natural philosophy and natural history.
 The former was associated with the reasoning and explanation of nature while the latter focused more on living things.
 Both strands of knowledge can be identified in a curriculum provided by a school in York run by Alcuin in the 770s and 780s.
 Subsequent Viking invasions of England interrupted the development of schools, but despite this, through the ages, education in England was provided by the church and grammar schools (which were linked to the church).
 The link between church and school started to change in the 1300s when schools independent of the church began to emerge.
 University education in England started in Oxford in the 1100s (although there is evidence that teaching began there in the 1000s).
 Like pre-university education, science at Oxford University was initially taught in the form of astronomy (as part of the quadrivium).
 The Renaissance spurred physical inquiry into nature which led to natural philosophy developing into physics and chemistry, and natural history developing into biology; these three disciplines form natural science, from which interdisciplinary fields (or at least their modern versions) that overlap two or all three branches of natural science develop.
-This emerging trend in physical inquiry do not appear to have been reflected in the science curriculum in schools at the time.
+This emerging trend in physical inquiry does not appear to have been reflected in the science curriculum in schools at the time.
 Even in universities, the changes to science education that were necessary as a result of the Renaissance occurred very slowly.
 It was not till the 1800s that the science curriculum and education recognised in England today at all levels truly began to emerge.